FreshBGN/alpha-wow-grafix/README.md

 # Alpha WoW Grafix - A repository of various fixes and instructions for fixing graphical issues and improving FPS in WoW 0.5.3
 The graphics APIs used in World of Warcraft Alpha 0.5.3.3368 have various issues and incompatibilities with modern graphics cards that vary based on GPU brand, model, and driver version.
 This repository aims to be a common resource containing fixes and instructions for as many different such issues as possible.
 More fixes will be added over time as different graphics cards are tested.

+## V2.0 is now in the works!
+Please be patient, as this is a very small side project for me, and I can't dedicate a lot of time to it.
 ***
 Automatic scripts now available.
 Read the "Prerequisites" and "Requirements" sections below, then get the latest release from our [releases tab](https://github.com/FreshBGN/alpha-wow-grafix/releases).
 ***